eclipse/paho.mqtt.python/README.rst

 protocol
     the version of the MQTT protocol to use for this client.
 Can be either ``MQTTv31`` or ``MQTTv311``

+transport
+    set to "websockets" to send MQTT over WebSockets.
+Leave at the default of "tcp" to use raw TCP.

 Example
 .......